Tinnitus and Stress: A Strong Connection

 InterventionDescription

-Interventions that can break the tinnitus-stress cycle.
+Interventions that can break the cycle of tinnitus and stress.

 Conclusion: Breaking the Tinnitus-Stress Cycle